Avi Berkowitz: Special Representative for International Negotiations

+On September 5, 2019, the Trump Administration announced that Jason Greenblatt would be departing in the coming weeks, and that Avi Berkowitz would become more involved in the Middle East peace process.
 On November 1, 2019, Berkowitz was promoted to Assistant to the President and Special Representative for International Negotiations.

 In January 2020, Berkowitz flew to Israel to meet with Prime Minister Netanyahu and Benny Gantz to discuss the possibility of releasing the Trump peace plan.

 On January 28, 2020, the Trump Administration unveiled the plan in a ceremony at the White House.
 A component of the plan envisioned applying Israeli law or annexation to roughly 30% of the West Bank.
 On June 12, 2020, UAE Ambassador, Yousef Al Otaiba authored an op-ed in an effort to halt Israel's planned annexation of West Bank territory.
 Otaiba's op-ed was addressed to the Israeli public and published on the front page of Yedioth Ahronoth.
 The White House had reservations about annexation as well, which Berkowitz discussed with Netanyahu in meetings in Israel over three days in late June, 2020.
 In the meetings Berkowitz proposed an alternative to annexation, normalization with the United Arab Emirates.

 On July 2, 2020, Otaiba met with Berkowitz to further discuss an alternative plan to annexation.
 Along with a mutual interest in creating a unified front against the opposing forces of Iran, the concerns detailed in Otaiba's op-ed and planning with Jared Kushner and Berkowitz helped bring vested parties to the negotiating table to identify an alternative solution, ultimately resulting in a normalization agreement reached in August 2020.
 As a component of the deal annexation was postponed.